[Husbands, love your wives]

 Scripture teaches that husband’s are to love their wives.
 As Christ came to serve, husband’s are also to serve their wives.
 So, this means breakfast in bed, and my blankets turned down at night right?
-I jest, but truthfully, Andrew does have his own sweet ways in which he serves me, like making sure my water bottle is full, or warming up my heating pad, and yes, sometimes he even does turn down the covers.
+I joke, but truthfully, Andrew does have his own sweet ways in which he serves me, like making sure my water bottle is full, or warming up my heating pad, and yes, sometimes he even does turn down the covers.
 (Please note, I am not the boss, I don’t make him do these things, they are just things he naturally wants to do for me out of love.)
 There’s freedom in submission when love looks like this because both husband and wife choose the same thing, which is to work together–serving each other even–and working as a team.

 The Bible states that the husband is to submit to Christ, and the woman is to submit to her husband, and here is where we sometimes meet with shaky ground in our modern society.
-It would ‘seem’ to oppose the emancipation of women.
+It would seem to oppose the emancipation of women.
 (Though it really doesn’t.)
-Sadly, even good things can be taken too far, and inadvertently we end up chained rather than free.
-Unfortunately, we can totally obliterate the truth, undermining the perfectly good plan that God set in place for marriage.
-(This may be in part, just a lack of understanding.
-But I think selfish ambition, and stubbornness has a hand in there also.)

-Submitting to ones husband is not as barbaric or outdated as it’s made out to be, not when the husband is told–as is the case in scripture–to love his wife.
-Being that he himself is to submit to Christ, his attitude should be of one who patiently, and gently takes care with his family.
-This isn’t always how the story goes, but there will be a part three which will address this.
+Submitting to ones husband is not as barbaric or outdated as it’s made out to be, not when the husband is told–as is the case in Scripture–to love his wife.
+Being that he himself is to submit to Christ, he should patiently, and gently takes care with his family.
+This isn’t always how the story goes, but part three will address thi scenario.
 (I know, you didn’t sign up for a three part series, right?)